 —Jenn Giles Kemper

 Below, you'll find an ever-growing collection of resources to help you deepen your experience of the season.
 Many of them were created by members of the Sacred Ordinary Days tribe, and the list has been—and will continue to be—curated by the tribe.
-Share your own recommendations for additional resources in the Sacred Ordinary Days Facebook group to have them added here.
+Share your own recommendations for additional resources on the Sacred Ordinary Days Facebook page to have them added here.

 Stages on the Way: Worship Resources for Lent, Holy Week, and Easter by John L. Bell and Wild Goose Worship Group

 The Tale of Three Trees: A Traditional Folktale by Angela Elwell Hunt

 Circle of Grace: A Book of Blessings for the Seasons by Jan Richardson

 Eastertide: Prayers for Lent through Easter from the Divine Hours by Phyllis Tickle

 Bread and Wine: Readings for Lent and Easter by Various

 Peter's First Easter by Walter Wangerin Jr.

 S1 | E9 : Holy Week + Easter + Prayer with Jenn Giles Kemper and Lacy Clark Ellman on the Sacred Ordinary Days podcast